bitnami/containers/bitnami/moodle/README.md

 You can configure the containers [logging driver](https://docs.docker.com/engine/admin/logging/overview/) using the `--log-driver` option if you wish to consume the container logs differently.
 In the default configuration docker uses the `json-file` driver.

+By default, the logging of debug information is disabled.
+You can enable it by setting the environment variable `BITNAMI_DEBUG` to `true`.

 ## Maintenance

 ### Backing up your container